xbokmd/plastilinn/docs/xBoK/sections/Funding_sources.md

 - ## 🔍 Definition
   - the various ways a business model generates revenue or acquires capital to support its operations.
 - ## 📰 Content type
-  - Content is of type list.
+  - Content is of type list
 - ## 🔑 Keys

 - ## 🤖 innCoPilot